15 Things to Give up in the New Year

 You have been created for a purpose.
 Success in God’s eyes is doing the good things that He prepared for you.
 His grace is sufficient for all that He has called you to do.

 God has made all things for us to enjoy.
 However, there are things to give up in order to gain.

 Anytime that we over-indulge in good things it is destructive.
-In 2018 it is time to give up the excessive lifestyle of over-shopping, over-eating, over-indulging and to walk in self-control.
+In the New Year, it is time to give up the excessive lifestyle of over-shopping, over-eating, over-indulging and to walk in self-control.
 Self control is a godly virtue that more of us need to embrace.
 His divine enablement helps us to quit addictive behaviors.

 14. People Pleasing

 You will sink your own ship if you trying to get everyone on board.
 In order for you to be the original creation of God, you have to accept that you won’t be everyone’s cup of tea.
 You won’t be able to please everyone all of the time.
 So in 2018 become a God-pleaser rather than a man-pleaser.